Vincent Adams: Career

 Adams joined the United States Department of Energy (DOE) in 1986, working in West Texas as a hydrogeologist with the Office of Civilian Radioactive Waste Management.
 After two years he joined the Formerly Utilized Sites Remedial Action Program in Tennessee as an environmental engineer.
 He later had a longstanding involvement with the DOE's Office of Environmental Management, notably serving as director of deactivation and decommissioning for the K-25 plant at Oak Ridge.

 In 2007, Adams became director of DOE's Groundwater and Soils Office.
 He oversaw the billion-dollar Recovery Act program at the Savannah River Site and later had responsibility for the Paducah and Portsmouth Gaseous Diffusion Plants.
 He retired from the department in December 2016.

+In 2018, Adams was appointed head of the Guyana Environmental Protection Agency.
+In August 2020, while he was leading the review of the field development plan for ExxonMobil's Payara oil field, he was placed on leave effective immediately.
+In November he was fired from his role.